 Transferring weight from one-minute foothold to another requires a certain combination of stiffness for edging and a suppleness for smearing that the Kataki wields.
-The 4mm Vibram XSGrip2 soles make them great for standing on small edges, but they are not nearly as stiff as the Butora Libra.
-The shoes are surprisingly wide in the mid-foot but have a tapered toe box that makes them ideal for precise footwork, earning them a perfect 10 out of 10 in the sensitivity metric.
-The toe box fits our feet better than the La Sportiva Miura (8/10 for sensitivity), which also added to their incredible sensitivity.
+The 4mm Vibram XSGrip2 soles make them great for standing on small edges, but they are not as stiff as many other shoes in this review.
+The Katakis are also are surprisingly wide in the mid-foot but have a tapered toe box that makes them ideal for precise footwork, earning them a perfect 10 out of 10 in the sensitivity metric.
+The toe box fits our feet very comfortably, which adds to their incredible sensitivity.

 Edging in the Kataki.
 These combine a downturned shape with the support of an excellent technical shoe impressive enough to win our Editors' Choice Award.

 Since they are a great shoe for precise footwork, it is no surprise that the Kataki is also an incredible edging shoe.

 The shape of the toe box allowed our feet to get to the front of the shoe, comfortably, without crunching our toes.
 This allows for precise edging, especially combined with the stiffness of the shoe.
 The Kataki's can edge on both the inside of the toe and the front, for back-stepping and reachy footholds.
 The smaller (the foothold), the better in these shoes.

 The Kataki will take you to the chains!

 Crack climbing is not the Kataki's main forte, though the shoes perform fairly well for occasional jamming.

 The generous width of the shoe makes the Kataki a fairly comfortable crack shoe.
 In general, the Kataki is not our go-to choice for crack climbing, mostly because they are lace-up and a bit too downturned.